-I may not have been a welcome guest in Crowley's haunted house of horrors, but it was nevertheless my favorite weekend hangout.
+I may not have been a welcome guest in Crowley's haunted house of horrors, but it was nevertheless one of my favorite weekend hangouts.

 While it worked out that I eventually found greater appreciation for Deja Vu and its film-noirish take on the point-and-click-style adventure, I couldn't say that Ace Harding's world of crime and punishment--of realism and mundanity--was a backdrop compelling enough to evoke from me the feelings of awe and wonderment I expected to derive from this kind of game.
 I enjoyed immersing myself in its sparsely populated, quietly dangerous 1940s setting, sure, but all the while I wishing that it was instead the spiritual successor to Shadowgate--an adventure game that boasted a richly haunting mythos, an engrossing world of magic and monsters, and the powerful aesthetics to match.

 What I was seeking was exactly the game depicted on the fifth page of Nintendo Power Volume 20's Pak Watch section.
 Its title was Uninvited, and it had my attention from the moment my eyes caught hint of that familiar-looking Shadowgate-style menu system as I was flipping over to page 96.
 I immediately began poring over the intriguing screenshots of an old mansion and its ghostly inhabitants, thrilled that we were seeing the return of this type of subject-matter!
 I was also delighted to learn that Kemco-Seika wasn't yet finished porting its PC-adventure-game classics over to the NES.
 "If the PC is home to more games created in that Shadowgate mold," I thought to myself, excited by the prospect, "then bring 'em all over!"